6.2 What is the climate change context?

 - Extreme changes in precipitation (drought or flood)

-The impacts on the yields and nutritional profile of different crops, are not fully understood.
+Climate impacts on the yields and nutritional profile of different crops, are not fully understood.
 There are many variables, such as regional temperature changes, precipitation levels, and seasonal variability.
-While predictions can be and are made, uncertainty exists.
+While predictions can be and are made, these involve high levels of uncertainty.